April 21, 1991

 What comfort can we speak into the turbulence of our times?
-Alistair Begg reminds us that we cannot properly understand the condition of the world without acknowledging our own innate hostility towards God.
+Alistair Begg reminds us that we cannot properly understand the world’s condition without acknowledging our own innate hostility toward God.
 When we exalt Christ to the highest place and hide ourselves in Him, we will find an unshakeable refuge from the wrath to come and a Gospel of hope to proclaim to the nations.

 1Why do the nations rage1

 2The kings of the earth set themselves,

 against the Lord and against his Anointed, saying,

 the Lord holds them in derision.

 5Then he will speak to them in his wrath,

 and terrify them in his fury, saying,